Pawel-Mackiewicz/BankApp/wiki/transaction-history-system.md

 The system implements several security mechanisms:

 - **Account Ownership Verification**:
-    - The `verifyAccountOwnership` method ensures that users have access only to their own transactions
+    - Spring Security's `@PreAuthorize` annotation ensures that users have access only to their own transactions
-    - Attempt to access someone else's account data results in an `AccountOwnershipException`
+    - Authentication uses `@AuthenticationPrincipal` to access the current user
+    - Custom `IdAccountAuthorizationService` validates account ownership

 - **Error Handling**:
-    - Centralization of exception handling through `TransactionFilterException`
+    - Centralization of exception handling through hierarchy of exceptions
+    - Base exception class `TransactionBaseException` with error codes
+    - Specific exceptions like `InsufficientFundsException` with user-friendly messages
     - Safe communication of error information to the user
     - Detailed diagnostic logging for developers

 - **API Security**:
     - All endpoints require user authentication
+  - REST endpoints are protected with proper authorization checks

 ## Detailed Implementation

 - **Design Patterns**:
-    - Strategy (`TransactionExporter`)
+    - Strategy (`TransactionExporter` with implementations like `CsvTransactionExporter`, `PdfTransactionExporter`)
+    - Builder (`AbstractTransactionBuilder` for transaction creation)
     - Facade (`TransactionHistoryService`)
-    - DTO (`TransactionFilterDTO`)
+    - DTO (`TransactionFilterRequest`, `TransactionResponse`)
     - Decorator (wrapping HTTP responses for export)

 - **Pagination**:
     - Implementation through Spring Data's `PageImpl` class
     - Dynamic loading of subsequent pages in the user interface
+  - Custom pagination in `TransactionHistoryService.createPaginatedResponse`
     - Infinite scrolling using JavaScript

 - **Extensibility**:
     - Adding new export formats requires only implementing the `TransactionExporter` interface
-    - Dynamic identification and use of exporters through a collection managed by Spring
+  - Dynamic identification and use of exporters through dependency injection

 - **Frontend**:
     - Modular JavaScript architecture divided into: